kreauniv/comp308/_sources/types.rst.txt

 Type soundness
 --------------

-Our type checker predicate :code:`typeof` is making a prediction about what will happen when we run our program on actual values.
+Our type checker predicate :code:`exprtype` is making a prediction about what will happen when we run our program on actual values.
 How do we know this function does not lie? -- i.e. how do we know that if our type checker tells us that the type of an expression is :code:`T`, then when we evaluate the